Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification

 The process of designing robot plans and controls should critically consider potential risks and their overall system implications.
 These risks include physical risks to humans close to a robot as well as risks to the robot itself due to its unpredictable environment and imperfect robot sensing and perception systems.
 Notions of risk are particularly important in high-stakes robot tasks, such as search and rescue, or exploration of hazardous sites.
 To properly manage these risks, this paper advocates for the use of tail risk measures.
 Importantly, tail risk measures focus on more extreme but rarer events, and thus provide a systematic and principled approach to quantifying and managing risk in robotics.
 Integrating tail risk measures into robotic planning and control modules can lead to more robust and safer robot operation, effectively balancing performance and safety under uncertainty.

-0.07 true in \newidea{Historical Remark on Exponential Utility} Risk-aware control has been in development for at least fifty years.
+0.07 true in \newidea{Historical Remark on Exponential Utility} (This remark is adapted from \cite{chapman2021classical}.)
+Risk-aware control has been in development for at least fifty years.
 The earliest contributions concern the exponential utility measure (i.e., entropic risk measure):